sonali1804/Text-To-Speech/README.md

 # Text-To-Speech
-This is the Text-to-speech application system Tkinter and Python.
+This is the Text-to-speech application system with Tkinter and Python.